aadcg/lisp-unit2/README.md

 (to `*test-stream*`) by calling `print-summary` on the object in question.

-`print-summary` prints infomation about passing as well as failing tests. `print-failure-summary` can be called to print only messages about failures, warnings, errors and empty tests (empty tests had no assertions).
+`print-summary` prints information about passing as well as failing tests. `print-failure-summary` can be called to print only messages about failures, warnings, errors and empty tests (empty tests had no assertions).
 Care is taken to print tests with their short, but still fully packaged symbol-name (so that go-to-definition) works.

-When running interactively `with-summary` can provide real-time output, printing start messages and result messages for each test.
-`with-assertion-summary` provides even more detailed output printing a message for each assertion passed or failed.
+When running interactively `with-summary(-context)` can provide real-time output, printing start messages and result messages for each test.  `with-assertion-summary(-context)` provides even more detailed output printing a message for each assertion passed or failed.

 Test results (from one or many runs) can be captured using `with-test-results`.
 The arg: `collection-place` will copy all the